FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/03-redux-middleware.md

 1. What is middleware and why do we like it?
 2. Discuss three popular redux-middleware
-3. Discuss how we specify code for PRODUCTION or DEVELOPMENT
+3. Discuss how we specify code for "production" or "development"

 {% endhighlight %}